srvk/DiViMe/docs/source/install.md

 Then proceed with the Installation.

-### If your computer has 15 GB or less of space
+### If your computer has 20 GB or less of storage space

-If your computer has less than 5 GB of storage space, then *you cannot build a fully working DiViMe* (without crippling your computer).
+If your computer has less than 20 GB of storage space, then *you cannot build a fully working DiViMe* (without crippling your computer).
+In this case, clean up your files to free up space.

+### If your computer has 6 GB or less of RAM

+If your computer has less than 4 GB of RAM, then *you cannot build a fully working DiViMe* (without crippling your computer).

-For computers with 5-15 GB of space, you may need to change the space allocated to the virtual machine.
+For computers with 4-6 GB of RAM, you need to change the space allocated to the virtual machine.
 Before doing `vagrant up`, open the file called Vagrantfile in a text editor.
 Change the following line:

 > vbox.memory = 3072